 The Arizona Department of Revenue (ADOR) takes identity theft seriously and has enacted a variety of safeguards and efforts to combat tax-related fraud.
 Tax-related identity theft occurs when someone uses a Social Security Number (SSN) to file a tax return claiming a fraudulent refund.
 Taxpayers are normally not aware this has occurred until they attempt to file their own tax returns and are alerted that a return has already been filed using that SSN.
 Even though they are a victim, taxpayers are left with the hassle of providing documentation as proof of identity and a delay in receiving their refund.

 Individuals can check the status of an Arizona tax refund by visiting ADOR's “Where’s my Refund?” link.
+Protecting taxpayers from identity theft is a priority.
+As a preventative measure, the department may issue your refund as a paper check instead of a direct deposit to your account.

 For assistance with a tax return or refund, Customer Care is available to help.
 Please call (602) 255-3381 or toll-free in Arizona 1-800-352-4090.